Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/26-gentle_intro_to_aie_kernel_programming/README.md

 This machine supports AVX!
 ```

-Only if the result, "This machine supports AVX!", appears should you build and execute the program.
+Build and execute the program `nly` after you get the result, *This machine supports AVX!*.

 ```
 $ make